Islam

 The Five Pillars

 Salat: performing ritual prayers in the proper way five times each day.
 The chief purpose of prayer in Islam is to act as a person’s communication with God.
-Worshipper stand before God, thank and praise Him, and ask for guidance.
+Worshippers stand before God, thank and praise Him, and ask for guidance.
 Prayer is also cited as a means of restraining a believer from social wrongs and moral deviancy.
 [Qur’an 29:45]

 Law and Culture

-The Islamic law touches on virtually every aspect of life and society, encompassing everything from dietary laws and banking to welfare.
-Islam is the predominant religion in the Middle East, North Africa, and large part of Asia.
-Sizable communities are also found in China and Russia, and parts of the Balkans and the Caribbean.About 13% of Muslims live in Indonesia, the largest Muslim country, 31%in the Indian Subcontinent, and only 20% in Arab countries.
-Converts and immigrant communities are found in almost every part of the world, with approximately 1.57 billion Muslims.
-Islam is the second-largest religion in the world and arguably the fastest growing religion in the world.
+The Islamic law touches on many aspects of life and society, encompassing dietary laws and banking to welfare.
+Islam is the predominant religion in the Middle East, North Africa, and a few countries in Asia.
+About 13% of Muslims live in Indonesia, the largest Muslim country, 31% in the Indian Subcontinent, and only 20% in Arab countries.
+Immigrant communities are found in most parts of the world.
+With approximately 1.57 billion Muslims, Islam is the second-largest religion in the world.

 The Bristol Context

-There are around 40,000 Muslims living in Bristol.
-This number is growing rapidly however.
-These Muslims worship in one of the nine or ten mosques in the city.Bristol also is home to the Bristol Muslim Cultural Society.
-Created in 1986, this is a not-for-profit community association dedicated to empowering the Muslim community in Bristol and the surrounding area to further the economic (employment, enterprise, training) educational,recreational, cultural and social needs of the Muslim community, while encouraging their active participation in mainstream society, and provide support to interested stakeholders.
+Bristol Muslim Cultural Society, created in 1986, is a community association dedicated to empowering the Muslim community in Bristol and the surrounding areas to further the economic (employment, enterprise, training), educational, recreational, cultural, and social needs, while encouraging their active participation in mainstream society, and providing support to interested stakeholders.

 Useful Links